saidvandeklundert/saidvandeklundert.github.io/_posts/2020-1-7-python-strings-and-screen-scraping.md

-Now let's look at a simple example where we use a list comprehension to grab the dynamically learned MAC addresses on a switch:
+Now let's look at an example where we use a list comprehension to grab the dynamically learned MAC addresses on a switch:

 ```python
 s = """